EYFS

 Outdoor play is a vital part of children education and is a statutory requirement in the EYFS.
 Benefits include improved fine and gross motor skills, developed problem solving skills, improved creativity, boosts confidence and social and communication skills!

-We will hopefully be able to spend more time in the mud kitchen and completing our mile a day too!
+We are planning to spend more time in the mud kitchen and complete bike sessions at school too!

 There are lots of things parents can do at home to promote outdoor play and learning such as going to your local park, going on a nature walk around the local area, build a den outside, play with water outdoors and plant vegetables and flowers to name a few!
 The national Trust Website list 50 things to do outdoors before 11 years old, this offers a range of ideas and suggestions on how to get outdoors more and many ideas can be done from outside your home.